Tenafly Public Schools: Board of education

-The district's board of education has of nine members who set policy and oversee the fiscal and educational operation of the district through its administration.
+The district's board of education is comprised of nine members who set policy and oversee the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.

 Adolf Hitler assignment controversy

 In April 2021, a fifth-grade teacher at Maugham Elementary School instructed her 5th grade students to do a presentation on famous people in the first person.
-A recently immigrated Asian student asked to do it on Anne Frank to learn more about her Jewish classmates.
-As that person was taken, the student asked to do it on Adolf Hitler.
+After a recently immigrated Asian student asked to choose Anne Frank as a topic for her paper in order to learn more about her Jewish classmates, another student asked to choose Adolf Hitler as a topic.
 After consulting with her rabbi and considering the student's intent, the teacher decided to allow the student to proceed.
-The student dressed up as Adolf Hitler and presented an essay that she had written from the perspective of the Nazi leader touting his "accomplishments" as a part of a class assignment.
+The student dressed up as Hitler and presented an essay that she had written from the perspective of the Nazi leader touting his "accomplishments" as a part of a class assignment.
 The student wrote a biography of Hitler that glorified the Nazi leader, stated that Hitler's "greatest accomplishment was uniting a great mass of German and Austrian people" in his support, framed the Holocaust in a positive light, and added that Hitler was "pretty great".
 Subsequent to the presentation, the student reiterated her intention to the class and a substantive discussion ensued.
 The student's essay was displayed publicly within the school's hallway during the month of April.
 In May 2021, the details of the school assignment became known to the public, leading to outrage in the community, which has a substantial Jewish population.
 The subsequent social media maelstrom misconstrued the intentions of the student and teacher, resulting in harassment and the family's eventual departure from the district.
-After initially defending the teacher and the school's actions and asserting that "it is unfair to judge any student or teacher in this matter", the board of Tenafly Public Schools suspended the teacher and the principal of the school with pay in June 2021 and opened an investigation into the incident.
+After initially defending the teacher and the school's actions and asserting that "it is unfair to judge any student or teacher in this matter", the districts' board of education suspended the teacher and the principal of the school with pay in June 2021 and opened an investigation into the incident.
+Following the investigation, the teacher resigned and the principal was reinstated in July 2021.